linode/docs/docs/platform/accounts-and-passwords/index.md

 1. Select a Linode.
 The Linode's dashboard appears.
 1. Click **Shut down** to turn off your Linode.
 Monitor the *Host Job Queue* for a message indicating that your Linode has shut down.
 1. Click the **Rescue** tab.
 The rescue webpage appears.
-1. Select your primary disk from the **Filesystem** menu.
+1. Under the **Reset Root Password** section, select your primary disk from the **Filesystem** menu.
 1. Enter a new password for the `root` user in the **New Password** field.
 1. Click **Reset Root Password**.
 The Linode's dashboard appears.
 1. Click **Boot** to turn on your Linode.

 Now you can use the new `root` user password to log in to your Linode.
 See [Connecting to Your Linode](/docs/getting-started#connect-to-your-linode-via-ssh) for more information about connecting.
+If you are unable to connect with the `root` credentials via SSH, try connecting with [Lish](/docs/networking/using-the-linode-shell-lish/) instead.
+If you are able to connect via Lish but not SSH, you may need to troubleshoot your SSH configuration and firewall rules.

 ## Next Steps